qwak-ai/qwak-examples/flan_t5_poetry/README.md

 ├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Code Generation Model
-│   └── conda.yaml         # Conda environment configurationdata
+│   └── poetry.toml        # Poetry environment configuration data
 |
 ├── test_model_locally.py  # Script to test the model locally
 ├── test_live_model.py     # Script to test the live model with a sample REST request